carlosabalde/libvmod-redis/README.rst

                 init(STRING tag, STRING location, INT timeout, INT ttl, BOOL shared_contexts, INT max_contexts) Arguments
     tag: name tagging the Redis server in some category (e.g. ``main``, ``master``, ``slave``, etc.).
 When using the reserved tag ``cluster`` the VMOD internally enables the
-    Redis Cluster support for the server.
+    Redis Cluster support, automatically discovering other servers in the cluster using the command ``CLUSTER SLOTS``.

     location: Redis connection string.
 Both host + port and UNIX sockets are supported.
-If this is a Redis Cluster node only host + port format is allowed.
+If this is a Redis Cluster server only host + port format is allowed.

     timeout: connection timeout (milliseconds) to the Redis server.